talborough/gDS/README.md

 * Reorganize animalFarm_02 top-level functions for improved user understanding.

+* Revise gDSCodeGen for functionality and clarity.

-* Specify and support various .dd file capabilities.
+* Specify and support more .dd file functionality.

 ### .dd File Specifications and Operations